shower/shower/packages/ribbon/README.md

 * Press arrow keys to navigate
 * Press `Esc` to exit presentation mode

+Or use just a keyboard to navigate:

+* Press right arrow key to select first slide
+* Press Enter to enter presentation mode
+* Press `Esc` to exit presentation mode

 Follow [shower_me](http://twitter.com/shower_me/) on Twitter for updates.

 ## Supported Browsers